-Founded in 1993, Lisa Price started Carol’s Daughter from her kitchen in Brooklyn.
+Founded in 1993, Lisa Price started Carol’s Daughter in her kitchen in Brooklyn, New York.
 Since then, it has gone on to become one of the biggest hair brands in the world.
-Beloved by curly-haired naturals everywhere, Carol’s Daughter makes silicone and paraben-free products designed to keep natural hair healthy.
-Bought by L’Oréal in 2014, Carol’s Daughter is no longer black owned but Price continues to maintain an active role in the business.
+Carol’s Daughter offers products designed to keep all hair textures healthy.
+Bought by L’Oréal in 2014, Carol’s Daughter is no longer Black-owned but Price continues to maintain an active role in the business.

 Founded by Cashmere Nicole in 2011, Beauty Bakerie has taken both social media and our hearts by storm.
-With product names that sound good enough to eat (BROWnies eyebrow gel, anyone?) and Lip Whips that won’t move no matter what you do, this beauty brand is perfect for the beauty lover who likes cute names and packaging as much as they love makeup.
+With product names that sound good enough to eat (Neapolitan Bar palette, anyone?) and Lip Whips that won’t move no matter what you do, this brand is perfect for the beauty lover who likes cute names and packaging as much as they love makeup.

-While neutral, matte palettes will always have a place in our hearts, Juvia’s Place has a knack for delivering punchy, bright palettes that have amazing color payoff and staying power.
-You’ve probably seen these standout palettes on the ’gram with their notable, bright packaging, featuring historic African queens.
-The brand was founded in 2014 by Chichi Eburu, a Nigerian-born woman who saw a gap in the beauty industry for products that appreciated black women.
-A blogger and beauty lover fave — you won’t regret trying these beautiful palettes with packaging you won’t soon forget.
+While neutral, matte tones will always have a place in our hearts, Juvia’s Place has a knack for delivering punchy, bright palettes that have amazing color payoff and staying power.
+You’ve probably seen these standout palettes on Instagram, featuring historic African queens on the packaging.
+The brand was founded in 2014 by Chichi Eburu, a Nigerian-born woman who saw a gap in the beauty industry for products that appreciated Black women.

 Another cruelty-free gem, Coloured Raine has the neutrals beauty babes know and love, and poppy, bright colors for more daring looks.
-This brand has been doing its thing since 2013, when it was founded by Loraine R. Dowdy.
+This brand has been around since 2013, when it was founded by Loraine R. Dowdy.

-If the Lip Bar looks familiar, here’s why: You might have seen the owner, Melissa Butler, on Shark Tank pitching her gluten-free and paraben-free beauty brand.
+If the Lip Bar looks familiar, here’s why: You may have seen the owner, Melissa Butler, on a super popular TV show pitching her gluten-free and paraben-free beauty brand.
 Even though she didn’t walk away with funding, her brand continues to thrive.
-With a focus on inclusivity and packaging that is a much needed addition to any vanity, the Lip Bar is definitely a brand to add to your must-buy list.
-The lipsticks are also super affordable at $12 a pop, meaning you can buy two or three without breaking the bank.
+With a focus on inclusivity and bold packaging, even Michelle Obama is a fan and partnered with TLB on a signature lip shade.

 Stephanie Warren has an unconditional love for creativity and self-expression via painting nails, which is what led her to launch Dimension Nails.
 With the help of her father, she created the first-ever peel, stick and paint dimensional nail art.
 The brand now offers all kinds of nail products that are 100% vegan and cruelty free.

 We’re pretty sure this makeup brand doesn’t need an introduction, but just in case, Fenty Beauty is a cosmetics brand launched in September 2017 by singer Rihanna.
-The brand is popular for its broad inclusivity across skin tones and gender, especially its Pro Filt'R Foundation.
-The original foundation launch included 40 shades but has now expanded to 50.
+The brand first made waves with its Pro Filt'R Foundation, which originally launched with 40 shades but has since expanded to 50.

-Founder Obia Ewah is a trained chemist who got sick and as a result became extremely cautious about the foods and products she allowed into her body.
+Founder Obia Ewah is a trained chemist who got sick, and as a result, became extremely cautious about the foods and products she allowed into and on her body.
 Obia decided to go natural and improve her health, starting with her hair.
-Enter Obia Natural, a pH-balanced, vegan and herbal-based natural hair-care brand that works for all hair textures and genders.
+Enter: Obia Natural, a pH-balanced, vegan and herbal-based natural hair-care brand that works for all hair textures and genders.

-Taliah Waajid began her natural hair-care start-up business at the age of 14.
-She has always been at the core of the natural hair movement and was the first to offer a complete line of natural, chemical-free hair-care products.
-The Taliah Waajid brand now offers four collections of healthy hair product lines that range from natural hair care, curly hair care, protective styling and children’s hair care.
+Taliah Waajid began her natural hair-care start-up at the age of 14.
+Now, her brand offers seven collections of healthy hair product lines that range from curly hair-care to protective styling to children’s products.

-Ace Beautè is a small, independent business that offers cruelty-free fake lashes.
+Ace Beautè is a small, independent business that offers cruelty-free false lashes.
 The company’s motto is "Beauty for All" regardless of age, sex, skin color, religion or socioeconomic status.

 Inspired by the runway’s most innovative designs, Pear Nova is a vegan, cruelty-free nail polish line that is also free of toxic ingredients and is high fashion and luxurious.
-Rachel James made this line so that everyone can enjoy chic manicures all the time.
+Rachel James created the brand so that everyone can enjoy chic manicures all the time.

 Created in 2001 by Jamyla Bennu, Oyin is a natural and organic hair-care brand for textured and natural hair types.
-"Oyin" is the Yoruba word for honey, a natural humectant and amazing ingredient that is a staple in this brand.
+"Oyin" is the Yoruba word for honey, a natural humectant and overall nourishing ingredient that is a staple throughout this brand.
 It also stands for the principles of sweetness, joy and love — elements it seeks to inspire in customers' daily acts of self-care.

-Rucker Roots is a family business started by two sisters with a love for natural hair care.
-Their inspiration came from their mother who used vegetables from the family garden, along with oils, mayonnaise, eggs, and avocados in their hair regimen.
-Now, Rucker Roots creates hair care and styling products that are derived from vegetable roots, nutrients and vitamins for strong, healthy and growing hair.
+Rucker Roots is a family business started by two sisters with a love for natural hair-care.
+Their inspiration came from their mother who used vegetables from the family garden, along with oils, mayonnaise, eggs and avocados in their hair regimen.
+Now, Rucker Roots creates hair-care and styling products that are derived from vegetable roots, nutrients and vitamins to reduce breakage and encourage growth.